angelalvess/landing-react/README.md

 # Landing Page 💻

-Developed with React js and Tailwind.
+Developed with React js and Tailwind